OpenObservability/OpenMetrics/OpenMetrics.md

 Metadata can come from different sources.
 Over the years, two main sources have emerged.
 While they are often functionally the same, it helps in understanding to talk about their conceptual differences.

-“Target metadata” is metadata commonly external to an exposer.
+"Target metadata" is metadata commonly external to an exposer.
 Common examples would be data coming from service discovery, a CMDB, or similar, like information about a datacenter region, if a service is part of a particular deployment, or production or testing.
 This can be  achieved by either the exposer or the ingestor adding labels to all Metrics that capture this metadata.
 Doing this through the ingestor is preferred as it is more flexible and carries less overhead.
 On flexibility, the hardware maintenance team might care about which server rack a machine is located in, whereas the database team using that same machine might care that it contains replica number 2 of the production database.
 On overhead, hardcoding or configuring this information needs an additional distribution path.

-“Exposer metadata” is coming from within an exposer.
+"Exposer metadata" is coming from within an exposer.
 Common examples would be software version, compiler version, or Git commit SHA.

 ### Supporting Target Metadata in both Push-based and Pull-based Systems